aravindvrajeev/netflix_content_analysis/README.md

 ## Key Findings

-- Netflix's pre-spike catalog was unexpectedly concentrated in 'children', 'documentary', and 'stand-up' genres
+- Netflix's pre-spike catalog was unexpectedly concentrated in the Children, Documentaries, and Stand-Up genres
-- The 2010s acquisition spike pulled the catalog toward a core-genre-dominant ('action', 'drama', 'comedy' ) profile overall
+- The 2010s acquisition spike pulled the catalog toward a core-genre-dominant (Action, Drama, Comedy ) profile overall
-- Representation of 'children', 'documentary', and 'stand-up' content also broadened after the spike
+- Representation of Children, Documentaries, and Stand-Up content also broadened after the spike
 - The number of countries whose content was acquired from also increased significantly post the spike
 - Preference for newer movies with shorter duration was also observed
 - The 2020s data indicate that the US and India will make significant contributions to the catalogue